Altarax/altarax/README.md

+## 🤙 Me !

+<p>Hi and welcome ! </p>
-Hi !
-I'm Jayson or Altarax.
-I'm essentially working on some projects for myself but maybe one day it will be useful to find my dream job.
+<p>I'm Jayson or Altarax.
+I'm essentially working on some projects for myself but maybe one day it will be useful to find my dream job.</p>

 ## 📣 Let's connect !
 <p>